daylight-00/ligandMPNN_FR/README.md

 ## References

 This implementation is based on the LigandMPNN-FR concept by Gyu Rie Lee (2022).
 The original script is available in the `original_script/` directory for reference.
-For detailed changes from the original implementation, see [`original_script/CHANGES.md`](original_script/CHANGES.md).
+For detailed comparison with the original implementation, see [`original_script/README.md`](original_script/README.md).

 **Related Work:**
 - **LigandMPNN**: Dauparas et al. (2022)